rogerkeays/novdl/README.md

     build_from_facelet(faces, root, template);

-to execute a Facelet from your build_view function.
+to execute a Facelet from your buildView function.
 Inside that template, you'll have to reference the components you built using NoVDL. e.g.

     <h2>Current Data</h2>